vitalets/angular-xeditable/docs/demos/send-to-server/desc.md

 There are two ways to send editable data on server:

-1. use `onbeforesave` attribute: you send data to server and only after response save to local model (e.g. `scope.user`)
+1. use `onbeforesave` attribute: you send data to server first and only after response save to local model (e.g. `scope.user`)
-2. use `onaftersave` attribute: you save data to local models and only then sync it with server
+2. use `onaftersave` attribute: you save data to local models first and only then sync it with server

+Which way to use depends on your app structure and conventions.

-For the *first way* you should set `onbeforesave` attribute to some updating function.
+For the *first way* you should define `onbeforesave` attribute pointing to some updating function.
 It will be called **before** local models update.
-You can get updated data as parameters and send them to server.
+You can get updated data as parameter `$data` and send it to server.
 Returning value is promise that should resolve to one of following (depending on server response):

 - `true` or `undefined`: